AlphaVantageSupport/stock_visualization_in_python_django/README.md

 3. Define the behavior upon page loading

 The `$(document).ready(function(){...}` code block specifies the page behavior when it's first loaded:
 - First, it will make an AJAX POST request to a Django backend function called `get_stock_data` to get the price and simple moving average data for AAPL.
-AJAX stands for Asynchronous JavaScript And XML, which is a popular Javascript design pattern that enables you to (1) update a web page without reloading the page, (2) request data from a backend server - after the page has loaded, (3) receive data from a backend server - after the page has loaded, among other benefits.
+AJAX stands for Asynchronous JavaScript And XML, which is a popular Javascript design pattern that enables a developer to (1) update a web page without reloading the page, (2) request data from a backend server - after the page has loaded, (3) receive data from a backend server - after the page has loaded, among other benefits.
 - Once AAPL's data is returned by the backend to the frontend (the data is stored in the `res` variable of `success: function (res, status) {...}`), it is parsed by several lines of Javascript codes into three lists: `dates`, `daily_adjusted_close`, and `sma_data`.
 - The three lists above are then all truncated into a size of 500 elements (i.e., data for the trailing 500 trading days) to be visualized by Chart.js.
 Specifically, the values in `dates` are used for the X axis; values in `daily_adjusted_close` and `sma_data` are used for the Y axis.